johannesholmberg/archive.holmberg.io/notebook/_posts/2012-05-17-why-i-love-this.md

 - /article/why-i-love-this/
 ---

-<p class="intro" markdown="1">**I** have always been fascinated by technology, about the things one can do with the right set of equipment.
-I think my fascination started when I was around 7 years old.</p>
+I have always been fascinated by technology, about the things one can do with the right set of equipment.
+I think my fascination started when I was around 7 years old.

 > <q>Any sufficiently advanced technology is indistinguishable from magic.</q> -- <cite>Arthur C. Clarke</cite>